How To Be Happy: Is It Realistic To Expect Happiness?

 Although bad relationships can make people miserable, good relationships have been found to make both partners generally happier than when they were alone.
 However, if you start out being cranky, nasty or generally miserable, don’t expect someone else to suddenly change you!

 In the past, several studies and many articles have been written indicating that married partners were not just happier but also healthier than their single counterparts.
 However, more recent studies have questioned that premise.
+So you don’t have to be in a relationship to be happy.

 What is clear is that if you want to be happy you must first start looking within yourself.